 Here are some Ugandan recipes for you to try out as you take control of your kitchen and hopefully when you fully find your feet, you will add to this list with your new found Ugandan recipe.

-... oh yes!
-And before I forget, you could be used to drinking water straight from the tap.
+… oh yes!
+And before I forget, many of us may be used to drinking water straight from the tap.
 Please take extra caution because tap water in Uganda is not treated to a safe level for you to drink directly.
-If you can't find bottled mineral water, always ensure you boil some water and keep it away in the fridge - that way, you keep safe.
+If you can’t find bottled mineral water, always ensure you boil some water and keep it away in the fridge – that way, you keep safe.

 All in all, Ugandan cuisine is always a pleasure, and you will find many restaurants to guide you in your choice of dining delicacies.
 Experiment and don’t be afraid to try something new – you have probably missed out on something grand for all this time.